The Greek island of Serifos is a small, picturesque island of about 75 square kilometers (28.95 square miles) and is located in the Cyclades.

 It is the ideal Greek island to visit if you don’t want to be surrounded by tourists, mostly due to the fact that not many people know it even exists!

-There are many highlights to see while visiting this island, but for now let’s look at the top 5 reasons why this is one place that you need to see while on vacation in Greece this summer!
+There are many highlights to see while visiting this island, but for now let’s look at the top 5 reasons why this is one place you need to see while on vacation in Greece this summer.

 It’s hard to find a Greek island that doesn’t get flooded with tourists during the summer months.

-However, Serifos is a quiet and slow-paced island that avoids the overwhelming number of summer tourists.
+However, Serifos is a quiet and slow-paced island that avoids the overwhelming summer influx.

-While many tourists don’t know much about Serifos, the island is beloved by Greeks around the country, who yearn for the slow island life that still lives on the Greek paradise that is Serifos.
+While many tourists don’t know much about Serifos, it is beloved by Greeks around the country, who yearn for the slow, quiet life that still exists on this Greek island paradise.

-This island is accessible from a ferry at the port of Piraeus and from other islands of the Cyclades group.
+This island is accessible by ferry from the port of Piraeus and from other islands of the Cyclades group.

 Pristine beaches and charming backdrop

 As soon as you arrive on Serifos at the port of Livadi you will see beautiful sandy beaches against an impressive view of the capital, Serifos, or Chora, which is dotted with white houses on the slopes of the hill.